benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 18.md

 Sender keeps the reduced $inflight$ until a new ACK arrives, and conserves the packets in flight.

-We will keep increment cwnd for each duplicate ACK.
+We will keep increment cwnd for each duplicate ACK, because we know a packet has been received and we can transmit another.

 Each ACK is transmitted alongside a cumulative ACK, which specifies what packets we want to receive.
 As we receive more duplicate ACKs in the cumulative ACK, we know that we've most likely dropped this packet.